 The SWOT analysis framework has gained widespread acceptance because it is both simple and powerful for strategy development.
-However, like any planning tool, SWOT is only as good as the information it contains.
+However, like any planning tool, a SWOT is only as good as the information it contains.
 Thorough market research and accurate information systems are essential for the SWOT analysis to identify key issues in the environment.
-(Marketing and Its Environment, pg 44)

 - What do we do best?